 Moisture in the cells of a "frost tender" plant expands when it freezes, cell wall burst, and the tissue turns to mush.

 It depends on how cold it gets where you live, and whether they're in pots or in the ground.
 In areas where temperatures drop below freezing, move your potted succulents indoors.
 Give them bright light for six hours a day and good air circulation.
 Most kinds go dormant in winter, so they don't need much water.
 Enough to moisten the soil occasionally is fine.
 In-ground succulents will need to be covered with frost cloth or sheets when temperatures drop to freezing (32 degrees F), unless they're frost-tolerant.

 Succulents that can handle temperatures well below freezing for extended periods include fine-leaved sedums (stonecrops), sempervivums (hens-and-chicks), most ice plants and yuccas, and a few kinds of agaves and cacti.
 If you live in a cold climate, I recommend the book "Hardy Succulents" by Gwen Kelaidis.
 Incidentally, the majority of succulents can handle temperatures below 32 degrees for short periods (an hour or two), but may show some damage on leaf margins and tips.
 And even if the plant freezes, it may return from the roots in the spring.

 Absolutely!
 Growing succulents in challenging climates is why I wrote "Succulent Container Gardens."
 Anyone, anywhere can grow succulents in containers, which are portable and can be moved and sheltered when the weather turns too cold, wet, humid or hot.

-Care and Cultivation
+Succulent Care & Cultivation